 Google Duplex is the slightly creepy service Google showed off at its Google IO developer conference in May 2018.
 Part of Google Assistant, Duplex can call restaurants, hairdressers and other businesses to make appointments on your behalf so you don't actually have to speak to a human until you arrive for your appointment.

 23 April 2019: The latest Galaxy S10 Plus update improves Wi-Fi stability.
 According to Tizen Help a 205.18MB update with the firmware version of G975FXXU1ASD5 / G975FOXM1ASD4 / G975FXXU1ASD4 is now rolling out.
-As well as improving Wi-Fi stability, the software patch also brings a dedicated night mode option to the camera app so users can launch the mode manually whereas previosusly it would only launch automatically in low light situations.
-The update should arrive automatically, but if you're in a hurry to get it, you'll find it in Settings > Software update.
+As well as improving Wi-Fi stability, the software patch also brings a dedicated night mode option to the camera app so users can launch the mode manually whereas previously it would only launch automatically in low light situations.
+The update should arrive automatically as it rolls out, but it can also be found in Settings > Software update.